-My parents also provided me with excellent educational opportunities to become fully fluent in French, Ukraine, English, and my native Russian.
-I hope to use my advanced multilingual skills in dentistry to good use and continue practicing on some level in all of my languages.
+My parents also provided me excellent educational opportunities to become fully fluent in French, Ukraine, English, and my native Russian.
+I hope to use my advanced multilingual dentistry skills and continue practicing on some level in all my languages.
 This is what I love most about America, the sheer diversity.

 By my pre-teen years, I was reading widely about oral health and studying cases out of sheer curiosity, what happens with untreated, chronic sources of inflammation or infection in the oral cavity, for example, how this can lead to severe complications such as sepsis, especially if the immune system is in any way compromised.
 As a result, by the time I was in high school, I had my sights set on dentistry as my calling.
 My central focus on the effective treatment of dental diseases coupled with preventative measures has paved the way nicely for my special, lifetime relationship with Endodontists and my passion for preventing infection from spreading to the bloodstream.
 This is especially crucial for patients with AIDS, diabetes, and cardiovascular diseases, the types of at-risk patients that look forward to focusing on in the future.

 My heart is also in research.
 In dental school, I assisted a professor in internal diseases, studying chronic myeloblastic leucosis in the oral mucosa.
-Serving as a research assistant in the Hematology and a Cancer Center was a great eye-opener.
+Serving as a Hematology and Cancer Center research assistant was a great revelation.
 We faced enormous challenges with patients struggling with pain aggravated by fatigue and huge problems with oral mucosa.
 We supervised and examined patients, recording data concerning how oral mucosa reacts to various treatments.
 Especially as a dentist who has chosen Endodontology as my specialty, I look forward to lifelong learning in recovery from chronic sources of infection.

 Thank you for considering my application.

 Russian Immigrant International Dentist